Effective October 16, 2009

 The purpose of BAMA is to promote multihull sailing and to provide a local forum for discussing multihulls, multihull building, cruising and racing.

-4. ANNUAL DUES
+4. ANNUAL DUES AND FEES

 Annual membership dues, race fees, and other fees shall be set by the Commodore and approved by the Board of Directors.